 At Evo 2013, Capcom revealed at their panel that the new version will include new balance updates, 6 new stages, and the four characters introduced in Street Fighter X Tekken

 : Rolento, Hugo, Poison, and Elena.
-There is also one new character who, they say, has never been seen in a Street Fighter
+They also mentioned one new character who, they say, has never been seen in a Street Fighter

-tournament, revealing that the name for the new version will be Ultra Street Fighter IV
+tournament, revealing that the name for the new version would be Ultra Street Fighter IV

 .
 Like Arcade Edition

-, this will be available as a download or a physical disc.
-The $40 disc version will include all DLC costumes, and downloaders can pay either $15 for just the upgradenote
+, this is available as a download or a physical disc.
+The $40 disc version includes all DLC costumes, and downloaders can pay either $15 for just the upgradenote

 or $40 for the same content as the disc version.
-UDON Comics will also be designing new alternate costumes for every character.
-The costumes for the 5 new characters will be available as a Pre-Order Bonus
+UDON Comics also designed new alternate costumes for every character.
+The costumes for the 5 new characters were a Pre-Order Bonus

 Tropes Distinct To, Or Introduced In, This Game: